simoexpo/SafeExStruct/README.md

 ## How does it work?

 SafeExStruct uses *macro* to define functions to assist the creation of a struct and check its validity.
-It requires the user to define a map (`@fields`) containing the struct fields with their relative types and then with the invocation of a single function (`SafeExStruct.generate/0`) it will automatically generate the struct and all the useful functions.
+It requires the user to define a map (`@fields`) containing the struct fields with their relative types and then adding the instruction `use SafeExStruct` will automatically generate the struct and all the useful functions.

 ### Module definition: